« The Song of God—Volume 1, chapters 1-6

 c) Arjuna, however, considered that this principle didn’t apply to his case, because Bhīṣma, Droṇa, and other seniors were not common aggressors, but seniors and exalted personalities who should be forgiven on the basis of religious principles.
 Apart from that, why would he risk his life and salvation for some temporary material gain?

-d) He addresses Krsna as Mādhava, arguing that he should not engage him in a fight that, in his calculation, would bring him misfortune.
+d) He addresses Kṛṣṇa as Mādhava, arguing that He should not engage him in a fight that, in his calculation, would bring him misfortune.

 “O Janārdana, although these men, their hearts overtaken by greed, see no fault in killing one’s family or quarreling with friends, why should we, who can see the crime in destroying a family, engage in these acts of sin?”

 a) Arjuna had been challenged to fight by the party of Duryodhana, and ordinarily a kṣatriya is bound to fight when defied.
 However, an obligation is binding when the effect is good.
-In this case, Arjuna considered the result would be unfavorable and thus considered it would be best to neglect such a duty and not fight.
+In this case, Arjuna considered that the result would be unfavorable and thus considered it best to neglect such a duty and not fight.

 “With the destruction of the dynasty, the eternal family tradition is vanquished, and thus the rest of the family becomes involved in irreligion.”